 Of course, you don’t have to export photos from Lightroom, unless you want to share them digitally or print them.
-But if you do, I’m sure you want it to be as quick and easy possible.
+But if you do, I’m sure you want it to be as quick and easy as possible.

 We’ll first look at the straight forward way to export multiple photos and then the huge time saving way to export different versions of the same image.